PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/DependencyInjection.md

 ### Missing DependencyRegistration

 This is Joe Gunchy.
 He assumed that everything will be registered somehow automatically and will be injected somehow automatically.
 Most things seems to be magic but it isn´t.
 So Joe Gunchy is a complete idiot.
 Don´t be stupid like Joe Gunchy.
-You need for everything a [RegistrationAttribute](xref:Marvin.Container.RegistrationAttribute) then the MaRVIN Container will collect your stuff and register it how YOU defined it.
+You need for everything a [RegistrationAttribute](xref:Marvin.Container.RegistrationAttribute) then the MARVIN Container will collect your stuff and register it how YOU defined it.
 Then you can use it.